corpunWorld Corporal Punishment Research

 Back in school, Iraqis have a lot of unlearning to do

-Article in USA Today (October 2003) mentions that there is still corporal punishment in Iraq's schools, but gives no details.
+Article in USA Today (October 2003) mentions that there was still corporal punishment in Iraq's schools, but gives no details.

 This biography of rock star Bob Geldof briefly mentions regular canings at Blackrock College in Dublin in the 1960s.